arthur-lemo1ne/Moon-Shot-LA/Documents/FunctionalSpecifications.md

 - The thickness of the blade (in mm)
 Alongside the table of wanted lumber<sup>[1](#lumber)</sup> (used to determine what to do with the remaining parts of the log).

+> [!caution]
+> Important to note that the table of wanted lumber will be replaced as an input by clients' orders in the second version of the software.

 With the three first values we can represent the log as a cylinder.

 ![LogAsACylinder](../Documents/Images/FunctionalSpecifications/EvenLogEvenGround.png)